mlp-s2-22/mlp-env/README.md

 # mlp-env
-The setup environment for the workshops
+The setup environment for the workshops.
+Based on https://github.com/ageron/handson-ml2.